arn4v/arnavgosain.com/content/visitor-count-workers.md

 - Each client connects to the Worker via a WebSocket
 - When the connection is established, we'll increment the count in our DurableObject by 1.
 - When the connection is closed, we'll decrement the count in our DurableObject by 1.
-- Whenever the count changes, the new count will be broadcast to all connected clients.
+- Whenever the count changes, the new count will be broadcasted to all connected clients.
-- When all clients disconnect, the DurableObject will be discarded.
+- When all clients disconnect, we'll delete all the data in the DurableObject, which will discard the DurableObject instance.

 ### Keeping track of connections